raymondlo84/openvino-notebooks/201-vision-monocular-depth-estimation/README.md

 # Monodepth demo installation instructions

 Note that this is a WIP demo!
-Tested on Windows with Python 3.6 and 3.7
+Tested on Windows, macOS and Linux with Python 3.6 and 3.7

 ## 1. Clone the repository, go to the directory, and checkout the develop branch